 Yes.
 If we receive a Government Removal Request relating to content that allegedly violates our Terms of Service and Community Guidelines, we include it in this report.
 We only include in our numbers requests that we identify as being from a government agency, however.
 If a government agency used a Report Abuse link, for example, we wouldn’t be able to identify the party making the request to remove content and would not include that request in our statistics.
 We continue to work to track these requests.

 If you post content that violates our policies, you may receive a notification from us via email.
 You can request that Verizon Media re-review its decision one time, by following the link provided within the notice, or contacting us through our Help Pages.
 Each appeal is reviewed by a member of Verizon Media’s support team.
-For information about Verizon Media’s policies regarding violations of copyright or trademark infringement, please see the Yahoo Copyright and Intellectual Property Policy and Tumblr’s Terms of Service.
+For information about Verizon Media’s policies regarding violations of copyright or trademark infringement, please see the Verizon Media Copyright and Intellectual Property Policy.

 The Government Removal Requests report includes requests we receive from government entities to remove content.
 These requests come in a number of forms, including court orders and takedown demands directed to Verizon Media.
 We do not include court orders issued in civil cases as Government Removal Requests, unless a government entity is the party pursuing the content removal.
 Government Removal Requests are carefully reviewed and we respond in accordance with our Global Principles for Responding to Government Requests.

 Data that our users create, communicate, and store on or through our services.
-This could include words in a communication (e.g., Mail or Messenger), blog posts on Tumblr, files uploaded, Yahoo Address Book entries, Yahoo Calendar event details, thoughts recorded in Yahoo Notepad or comments or posts on Yahoo Answers or any other Yahoo property.
+This could include words in a communication (e.g., Mail or Messenger), files uploaded, Yahoo Address Book entries, Yahoo Calendar event details, thoughts recorded in Yahoo Notepad or comments or posts on Yahoo Answers or any other Yahoo property.

 A court order under 18 U.S.C. §2703(d) of the Stored Communications Act, often known as a “D Order,” which is issued based on an intermediate standard that is less stringent than the probable cause standard for warrants but more demanding than the mere relevance standard required for subpoenas.
 D Orders are used to compel the disclosure of all forms of NCD.